BEST Family Weekend Getaways in Michigan

 Experiencing the frosty weather here is better than anywhere else: from the icy blue water of Lake Michigan to the stunning frozen shoreline of Lake Huron to the wild and wintry Lake Superior, the beauty of Michigan in winter is truly unique.

 Michigan’s striking winter landscape is natural beauty at its best.

-Although Crystal Mountain, near Frankfort MI, is one of the Midwest’s best resorts for all four seasons, they do winter especially well, and most of their activities are family friendly.
-With dozens of specials, packages, and activities, there won’t be any opportunity for boredom here.
+Crystal Mountain, near Frankfort MI, is one of the Midwest’s best family resorts for all four seasons, and they do winter especially well.
+Most of their activities are family friendly, and this is a perfect weekend trip for a Michigan family getaway or a romantic getaway.

 It’s great winter fun to see the sprawling beauty of the mountain while flying high in their chairlifts.
 These rides give you stunning views of the three surrounding counties and a snowy hike on the way down.